50 Shades of Grey…

 Before this, I don’t remember there being as much nuance in paint colour choices.
 I know there seemed to be as much choice then as there is now, but the ‘Changing Rooms’ DIY scene of the early 2000’s was more about brash colours and decorative themes than the finery of the right shade.
 And this gaping hole in the market seemed to motivate the flip to the shades of grey era.

-The arrival of social media seemed to be timed perfectly with the rise in 10% mortgages and people taking up property development as a ‘side hustle’ and Farrow & Balls grey scale, chalky matt paints were in the right place at the right time.
-Online ‘interiors inspo’ was born.
+The arrival of social media seemed to be timed perfectly with the rise in 10% mortgages and people taking up property development as a ‘side hustle’.
+Farrow & Balls grey scale, chalky matt paints were in the right place at the right time and online ‘interiors inspo’ was born.

 Farrow & Ball subsequently became one of the coolest brands not just in decorating but in the country and decorating became cooler, motivating a rise of F&B type colours in company branding / marketing, and two-word, ampersand joining, brand names.